-Tip 3: Handle Your Email First
+Tip 3: Clear Your Inbox

 Tip 4: Make Sure You Get Enough Sleep

-Tip 5: Stimulate Your Brain
+Tip 5: Keep Your Mind Active

 - Stimulating your brain can be both physical and mental.
 Set aside at least 20-30 minutes of your morning routine and carry out non-business related activities such as running or biking.